When people with chronic back pain come to see Ryan Brown for physical therapy, they are often surprised at what the sessions are like.

 How Is Seeing a PSP Different Than Seeing a Physical Therapist?

-“What we do is more specialized and more specific,” says Brown, facility director at UPMC Centers for Rehab Services Erie — Pine Avenue location.
+“What we do is more specialized and more specific,” says Brown, facility director at the UPMC Rehabilitation Institute outpatient rehabilitation clinic in Erie, located at Pine Avenue.

 He tends to work with adults who have been living with spine pain for some time.
 They have tried various treatments, from injections to surgery, but the pain always returns.